F1bonacc1/process-compose/www/docs/launcher.md

 2. Wait for `shutdown.timeout_seconds` for its completion (if not defined wait for 10 seconds)
 3. In case of timeout, the process group will receive the `SIGKILL` signal (irrespective of the `shutdown.parent_only` option).

+In case the `shutdown.timeout_seconds` is defined (without `shutdown.command`) and the process will fail to terminate within that time, the process group will receive the `SIGKILL` signal.

 ## Background (detached) Processes

 ```yaml hl_lines="4"